 After the roughly 1500 foot descent, I reached the trailhead at VT 108 to a pleasant surprise: a pavilion tent next to the parking lot.
 I guessed, and quickly confirmed, that this was the Green Mountain Club's yearly trail magic day, where each section sets up at a road crossing and gives out trail magic to hikers (and also serves to raise awareness of the group to other people accessing the trail).
 Climber and Sidewinder were already there, talking with Ted, the director of the Burlington chapter of the GMC.
 I joined in.
 Later, he was relieved by Nancy, who continued to host us.
-We were there, sitting I chairs underneath the tent for nearly three hours, waiting out the rain.
+We were there, sitting in chairs underneath the tent for nearly three hours, waiting out the rain.

 At one point, I had my pack on, and thought to myself, I better leave before the rain gets any worse.
 Naturally, the rain immediately doubled in intensity.
-I joked, half seriously, that the rain that fell while we were sitting under the tent was more rain than ever fell on me during my entire AT thru-hike last year.
+I joked, half seriously, that the rain that fell while we were sitting under the tent was more rain than ever fell on me during my entire Appalachian Trail thru-hike last year.

 Eventually, the rain did stop, and seizing the opportunity, I took off down the trail, hoping to make it to the next shelter before the rain resumed.
 This was yet another steep climb, up out of Smuggler's Notch and up towards Madonna Peak.
 A little under three hours later of steep, rocky, wet climbing, I reached the Sterling Pond Shelter, around 4 pm.
 I decided to stop there.
 Given the ruggedness of the terrain of late, it was too far and too late to make it to the next shelter.

 The Sterling Pond Shelter had a bit of an unusual design.
-Facing away from the lake an the usual prevailing winds, the shelter had a large floor area in front of a raised sleeping platform — it was roughly twice as deep as a shelter of its capacity usually is.
+Facing away from the lake and its usual prevailing winds, the shelter had a large floor area in front of a raised sleeping platform — it was roughly twice as deep as a shelter of its capacity usually is.
 This is because the winds can blow rain three feet into the shelter, and the unusual design is required to keep hikers dry.